itiszac/noob/README.md

 - [Prettier](https://prettier.io/): A opinionated code formatter which supports JSX/Typescript.
 - [ESLint](https://eslint.org/): Static code analyzer to quickly find problems.
 Also gives us the ability to enforce google coding style standard.
-- [Husky](https://typicode.github.io/husky/): A tool to make git hooks easy, this improves your commits, and helps run test pre-commit!
+- [Husky](https://typicode.github.io/husky/): A tool to make git hooks easy, this improves your commits, and helps run tests pre-commit!

 ## Out of the Box Features